MichaelAHood/project/README.md

 # Personalized Real Estate Recommender
-This is my real estate recommendation system that I built for my final project for the Galvanize Data Science Intesive.
+This is my real estate recommendation system that I built for my final project during the Galvanize Data Science Intesive.

 In short, the recommender is designed to help a person who is moving from one city to another, find a place to live.
 This is accomplished by serving two listings at the same time and allowing the user to choose the one they like the best.